abacusmodeling/abacus-develop/docs/advanced/scf/initialization.md

 `init_chg` is used for choosing the method of charge density initialization.
  - `atomic` : initial charge density by atomic charge density from pseudopotential file under keyword `PP_RHOATOM`
  - `file` : initial charge density from files produced by previous calculations with [`out_chg 1`](../elec_properties/charge.md).
+ - `auto`: Abacus first attempts to read the density from a file; if not found, it defaults to using atomic density.

 ## Wave function
 `init_wfc` is used for choosing the method of wavefunction coefficient initialization.